-For simplicity, we focus on men in the quantitative analysis that follows.8 The left panel of Figure 1 shows employment rates by age and age-specific frailty percentile groups for men in our PSID sample.
-Consistent with the results of our dynamic panel estimations, the figure shows that most of the variation in men's employment with frailty is concentrated in the poor health tail of the distribution.
-Employment shows little variation for frailty below the 70th percentile, but men in the top 5 percent of frailty have significantly lower employment rates than those in the 90 to 95th percentiles, who in turn have lower rates than those in the 70 to 90th percentiles.
+that most of the variation in men's employment with frailty is concentrated in the poor health tail of the distribution.
+Employment shows little variation for frailty below the 70th percentile, but men in the top 5% of frailty have significantly lower employment rates than those in the 90-95th percentiles, who in turn have lower rates than those in the 70-90th percentiles.
 The overall dispersion in employment rates with frailty is most pronounced for men in their fifties.
-In particular, only 20 percent of men aged 55-59 in the top 5 percent of frailty are employed, compared to over 90 percent of those in the 0 to 70th percentiles.
+In particular, only 20% of men aged 55-59 in the top 5% of frailty are employed, compared with over 90% of those in the 0-70th percentiles.

 The fact that roughly half of the impact of frailty on earnings works through the employment margin suggests that the SSDI and SSI programs may be an important driver of the relationship between health and earnings inequality.
 DI application and recipiency generates strong work disincentives for frail individuals.
-Those who apply for SSDI must be non-employed or have earnings below the substantial gainful activity (SGA) threshold for at least 5 months before benefit receipt can occur.
-Once on SSDI, recipients risk losing benefits if their earnings exceed the SGA threshold.
+Those who apply for SSDI must be nonemployed or have earnings below the substantial gainful activity (SGA) threshold for at least five months before benefit receipt can occur.10 Once on SSDI, recipients risk losing benefits if their earnings exceed the SGA threshold.
 Similarly, SSI beneficiaries must not only meet disability requirements, but also have limited income and assets.
-As a result, most
+As a result, most DI beneficiaries do not work.11